struphy-hub/struphy/doc/sections/subsections/adding_model.rst

 :ref:`mass operators <weighted_mass>` and :ref:`basis projection operators <basis_ops>`.
 Any instance of a class then inherits this information.

-Consider for example of the model :class:`VlasovMaxwell <struphy.models.kinetic.VlasovMaxwell>`, where four different propagators are used for time stepping::
+Consider for example of the model :class:`~struphy.models.kinetic.VlasovMaxwellOneSpecies`, where four different propagators are used for time stepping::

     self.add_propagator(self.prop_fields.Maxwell(